mrlasking/DOMWork/README.md

 After that install bower dependencies: ```bower install```

 ###Grunt commands

+To view demo application, use ```grunt demo``` command.
+It may open your browser earlier than server starts, so just refresh the page when you see a "Listening on port 3000" in console.

 You can use ```grunt test``` command to run jshint and jasmine tests.

 Also you can use ```grunt coverage``` command to view tests code coverage.